timbiles/Css-presentation/README.md

 # Styling Presentation
-Different style variations on the the same page.
+Different style variations on the same page.
 This is meant as a comparison of styles for javascript development.

 1. **[CSS](#CSS)**
 2. **[SASS](#SASS)**